Bledsoe County, Tennessee

 Why You Should Hire Us

 John Day literally wrote the books on injury law in Tennessee.
 (See them here here and here.)
 Since 1993, Best Lawyers has ranked John Day as one of the country's best lawyers.
 Business Tennessee has consistently named John Day as one of the best attorneys in the State.
-U.S. News and World Report has ranked the Law Offices of John Day as one of the nation's Best Law Firms.
+U.S. News and World Report has ranked The Law Offices of John Day, P.C. as one of the nation's Best Law Firms.
 And, we have recovered over $140 million dollars for our satisfied clients.
 Isn't this who you want representing you?

 If you have been injured in an accident in Bledsoe County or you are a resident of Bledsoe County who has been injured elsewhere in Tennessee, contact us today at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or toll-free at 866.812.8787 or online.
 We offer a free, no-obligation consultation and we only get paid if we win.